spiffe/spiffe/GOVERNANCE.md

   of merging the change in (however the author of the PR is expected to ensure the change is merge-ready).

-Maintainers are documents in each repository's [CODEOWNERS](https://help.github.com/articles/about-codeowners/) file.
+Maintainers are documented in each repository's [CODEOWNERS](https://help.github.com/articles/about-codeowners/) file.

 To become a maintainer, one must: